chrismerkord/mncose20-rlab/bluestem-variation.Rmd

 The goal of the activity is to answer the following question:

 <blockquote class="text-success">Do plant height or rame length of Big Bluestem (<i>Andropogon gerardii</i>) plants vary between lowland and upland sites?</blockquote>

+Your document will consist of a Results section containing paragraphs of text followed by figures and figure legends.